AIoT: Integration of AI with IoT

 Artificial Intelligence thrives on data.
 It is all about learning and automation using a range of statistical and computational techniques.
 It refers to a system capable of learning from data or performing tasks typically associated with intelligence similar to humans.
 AI technologies comprise machine learning (ML), natural language processing (NLP) and voice and face recognition.
 To be more precise, AI brings intelligence to machines and objects.

 Together, AI and IoT technologies create intelligent, connected systems, where AI functions as a brain to IoT’s body.
 The IoT devices collect and transmit data from multiple sources to support the learning process involved in AI to carry out automation.

 AI brings machine-learning and decision-making power to IoT systems, enhancing data management and analysis with massive productivity gains.

 When combined with AI, IoT devices get additional capabilities like learning from user interactions, service providers, and other relevant devices in the network.
 They are adjustable to new inputs and changes in the environment and execute the tasks without any manual intervention.

-How do Artificial Intelligent of Things-enabled devices work?
+How do Artificial Intelligence of Things-enabled devices work?

 As IoT networks are increasing rapidly across every industry, an ample amount of unstructured machine data also exists.
 The rising amount of human-oriented and machine-generated information develops the need for AI support to handle unstructured data analytics.
 The data generated from IoT-supported systems is essential to serve corporate needs and solve the functional problems associated with product lifecycle management.

 AI and IoT comprise similar interconnected components.
 When these two technology sets go hand-in-hand, they become mutually beneficial and add value to each other.
 AI adds value to IoT due to machine learning and decision-making processes, while IoT adds value to AI due to data exchange, signaling and connectivity.